(2019)

 Gerald Ross is one of the finest instrumentalists on the scene today.
 Whether he is playing the guitar, the ukulele, or the Hawaiian steel guitar, his music expresses a sense of rhythm and melody that is rare in contemporary music.

 Originally from the Washington, DC area, Gracie Terzian is a singer, songwriter, ukulelist and actor living in New York City.
 Her first EP, Saints and Poets, debuted at #23 on the Billboard jazz charts and quickly became the #3 jazz album on iTunes.
-Gracie has also worked extensively in theatre and film as an actor and composer and is a proud member of Actors’ Equity Association.

 Heidi Swedberg was born in Hawaii, the youngest in a family of of four girls where music was a regular part of family life.
 Singing at church, in the car or around the piano are her most treasured memories.
 When she was 5 years old the Easter Bunny left ukuleles for all four Swedberg girls, and she has played one ever since.